BKrowchuk/Latex-App/deployment.md

 - Wait a few minutes after deployment (GitHub Pages can take time to update)
 - Check that the `gh-pages` branch contains your built files

-### Pull request not triggering deployment
+### Automated deployment not triggering

-- Ensure the PR is targeting the `gh-pages` branch
+- Ensure the push is to the `main` branch
 - Check that the workflow file is in the correct location (`.github/workflows/deploy.yml`)
 - Verify the workflow syntax is correct
+- Check GitHub Actions tab in your repository to see if the workflow is running

 ## File Structure After Deployment